saikpr/short_codes/README.md

 MyC
 ===

-Contains My Random Code and other things
+Contains Random Code and other things